 The tone and attitude of the team changed dramatically from 1998-2001.
 Gone were lazy players who only worked for their paycheck.
 Gone was inconsistent effort and a lack of accountability.
 There was no better example of Mora's emphasis on accountability than the benching of Marshall Faulk in 1998.

 Mired in a terrible season featuring a then-rookie Peyton Manning, Jim Mora had serious discipline issues occurring within a very fractured Colts team that year.
-No one player optimized this than Marshall Faulk, a guy who would routinely call out players to the media without having seemingly any accountability for himself.
+No one player epitomized this than Marshall Faulk, a guy who would routinely call out players to the media without having seemingly any accountability for himself.
 One day, Faulk showed up 5 minutes late to a meeting.
 He was pulled aside by Mora, who informed him he was going to be fined for being late and would be benched to start the game that week.
 Faulk was livid, but the message was loud and clear.

 No one is above the team.
 Players made sure to show up on time to meetings in the future.
 Team focus and accountability stopped being internal issues with the Colts organization.